 DREAMS allows researchers throughout Duke to collaborate, facilitate novel research by the provision of seed funding, and improve education awareness and outreach of MS and auto-immune (AI) diseases.
-Established in 2015, the nascent DREAMS center includes 31 faculty members from 10 departments within the Duke School of Medicine.
+Established in 2015, DREAMS includes 19 faculty members from 7 departments within the Duke School of Medicine.

 Simon Gregory, PhD, Director of Research

 Mark Skeen, MD Director of Clinical Research and Education

 F. Lee Hartsell, MD, MPH, Director of Connected Health

 As directors of clinical research, Mark Skeen, MD, and Chris Eckstein, MD collaborate with researchers within DREAMS, the Duke Clinical Research Institute, and other organizations.
 They help to identify and recruit study participants, establish new directions for research, and act as an ambassador for DREAMS by convincing researchers within Duke to join the project.

 - Bryan Walker, PA-C (Neurology) - Clinical teaching and research

 - John Yi, PhD (Surgery) – Myasthenia gravis immune profiling Rehabilitation/Traumatic brain injury

 - Joel Morgenlander, MD (Neurology) - Sports concussion and traumatic brain injury